 First, let’s address the biggest downsides of running in the winter, and how we can overcome them:

-One of the worst aspects of running in the winter is the deep chill we feel all the way through to our bones.
+One of the worst parts of running in winter is the deep chill we feel in our bones.
 There is almost nothing worse than fingers and toes losing all sensation, followed by the painful return of your circulation.
 Questioning your sanity, and fighting the urge to turn around and go back into your warm house almost always accompany those first few minutes, but if you stick with it, you will be glad you did.

-If it is an option for you, removing layers is a great idea once you warm up, especially if you are running a workout, that way you will prevent overheating.
-If wind-chill is an issue for you, a good running jacket will make a whole world of difference, and you can layer underneath as you need.
+If it is an option for you, removing layers is a great idea once you warm up; that way you will prevent overheating.
+If wind-chill is an issue for you, a good running jacket will make a world of difference, and you can layer underneath as you need.
 Once you find the right winter running gear, you’ll be a lot more comfortable in the cold temperatures.

-Now what about the other downside of winter running that brings out even colder temperatures than during the day?
+Now what about the other downside of running in winter that brings out even colder temperatures than during the day?

 Running in a wooded trail in the middle of the day, with a beautiful blue sky backdrop requires a lot less motivation than a cold, dark night, especially when running options are limited by the availability of the streetlights.
 For most runners, running in the dark during the winter months is unavoidable.

-If you are feeling adventurous, and looking for ways to run new places that are not well lit, look into a runners headlight, which can be found at most major running stores (or online).
-This will allow you to branch outside of your neighborhood, giving you more freedom to enjoy your run.
+If you are feeling adventurous, and looking for ways to run in new areas that are not well lit, look into a runner’s headlamps, which can be found at most major running stores (or online).
+This will allow you to run outside of your neighborhood, giving you more freedom to enjoy your run.

 Runners who get up early to complete their run for the day are getting plenty of practice for race day.
 Your body will get used to waking up early and being ready to go when the sun comes up.
-This means when it comes to race day, it knows what it going on, it is already in a routine, and you can go into race day feeling relaxed knowing you are prepared.
+This means on race day it knows what is going on, you’ve established a routine, and you can go into race day feeling relaxed knowing you are prepared.

-On the other end of the spectrum, if you are running at night, you are running when you are already emotionally (and physically) fatigued from your day.
+On the other end of the spectrum, if you lace up your shoes at night, you are running when you are already emotionally (and physically) fatigued from your day.
 We recently found that the ego depletion that occurs from mental tasks affects your ability to perform.
-If your body gets used to running when you are tired from the day, when race day rolls around and you are completely fresh, you will feel strong and energized believing you can do this after suffering through your night time training.
+If your body gets used to running when you are tired from the day, when race day rolls around and you are rested, you will feel strong and energized, believing you can do this after suffering through your nighttime training.

-Another benefit of running in the dark that you may not have learned to appreciate (yet!) is that during your runs in the dark, your fight or flight response is triggered by the lack of daylight, giving you a free adrenaline rush that you can use to run faster without expending any extra energy.
+Another benefit of running in the dark that you may not have learned to appreciate (yet!) is that your fight or flight response is triggered by the lack of daylight, giving you a free adrenaline rush that you can use to run faster without expending any extra energy.

-Winter runs also bring about more of a runner high, as you have that satisfaction of knowing you got out there while most people are curled up by the fire.
+Running in winter also brings about more of a runner’s high, as you have that satisfaction of knowing you got out there while most people are curled up by the fire.

-Not only will it give you an added confidence boost, but you will be able to remember all those days you got out there and did it when you really did not want to, and it will give you an extra level of determination to dig down and use during your race.
+Not only will it give you an added confidence boost, later on you will remember all those days you got out there and did it when you really did not want to, and it will give you an extra level of determination to use during your race.

 For those of you racing a spring marathon, if you follow your marathon training schedule during the winter, and get your training in, you are going to feel so strong when the ground thaws and you can look back knowing that you were committed, and you can appreciate those milder temperatures even more.

-Running with a phone is personal preference, and there are pros and cons for using it; it will increase your safety in case you need to contact someone, but if you use it to listen to music, it can be dangerous for runners who need their senses to listen out for cars and other dangers.
+Running with a phone is a personal preference, and there are pros and cons for using it; it will increase your safety in case you need to contact someone, but if you use it to listen to music, it can be dangerous because you don’t hear cars and other hazards.

 If you do use headphones, have the volume on low enough for you to hear cars, or consider purchasing single ear buds.
 Regardless of whether you take your phone or not, make sure you always let a loved one know where you are planning on running and how far for safety reasons.